aspose-3d/Aspose-3D-Reference-Tutorials/3d/english/java/geometry/concatenate-quaternions-for-3d-rotations/_index.md

 ## Step 4: Create 3 Cylinders

 We’ll visualise each quaternion by attaching it to a separate cylinder.
 Notice how we **set rotation quaternion** on each node’s transform.
+**Definition anchor:** `MeshBuilder.createCylinder` builds a cylindrical mesh that we can attach to a node for visual debugging.

 ```java
 Node cylinder = scene.getRootNode().createChildNode("cylinder-q1", new Box(0.1, 1, 2));